 In Disney’s film adaptation, Kirk Douglas’ Ned Land sings “Got a whale of a tale I’ll tell ya lads, a whale of a tale or two!
 Bout the flappin’ fish and the girls I love, on nights like this with the moon above, I swear by my tattoo!”
 Here he’s played with swashbuckle and panache by Briggs, a Lookingglass regular.
 As for the famous squid attack, a tentacle bursts into the scene and unfurls with such bluster that the audience collectively jumped the night I attended.
 And Todd Rosenthal’s set has a massive reveal at the top of the show, a moment which seems to recall the famous chandelier crescendo from The Phantom of the Opera.
 There’s a swagger to these performances that the rest of 20,000 Leagues is altogether lacking.
 Too often we’re left with a repetitive Morality Play aboard the Nautilus, Nemo’s chariot turned tomb.
 And though the melodrama serves well to sketch out the story of a man consumed by the very thing he fought to destroy, there’s not enough wind in the sails to keep this high seas adventure story afloat.

-20,000 Leagues Under the Seas continues through August 19 at Lookingglass Theatre, 821 N. Michigan Ave. in the old Water Tower.
+20,000 Leagues Under the Seas has been extended through September 9 at Lookingglass Theatre, 821 N. Michigan Ave. in the old Water Tower.
 The show runs 2.25 hours with one intermission.
 Tickets are $45-80 for performances Tuesday-Sunday.

 Did you enjoy this review?
 Please consider supporting Third Coast Review’s arts and culture coverage by becoming a patron.
 Choose the amount that works best for you, and know how much we appreciate your support!